 Jeff received a B.Sc. in Aquatic and Fishery Sciences with minors in Quantitative Sciences and Marine Biology from the University of Washington (2014).
-While an undergrad, he explored his ecological interests through field-based programs in the San Juan Islands, WA, Caribbean Panama, and as a technician for habitat restoration and environmental education non-profits.
+While an undergrad, he explored his ecological interests through field-based programs in the San Juan Islands, WA, Caribbean Panama, and as a technician for environmental NGOs.
 Post-graduation as a Biologist with the Alaska Salmon Program (UW), Jeff managed a remote research station in Chignik, Alaska where and he and his crew maintained long-term datasets that were used to guide the sustainable management of multi-species commercial and subsistence fisheries.
 During this time, he and collaborators conducted novel research investigating the opportunities landscape complexity and heterogeneity affords salmonid populations.
-He also worked briefly as a technician for the EVOTRAC project (Cornell & CSU) in rural Ecuador, where he assisted with research on how local adaptation along elevational and latitudinal gradients drives vulnerability to climate change.
+He also worked briefly as a technician in rural Ecuador (Cornell & CSU), where he assisted with research on how local adaptation along elevational and latitudinal gradients drives vulnerability to climate change.

-When Jeff is not in the field or thinking about animals and landscapes, he develops his understanding and respect of the natural world though domestic and international travel in pursuit of rock climbing, backcountry skiing, backpacking, and fly fishing.Download CV
+Outside of science, Jeff develops his understanding and respect of the natural world though rock climbing, backcountry skiing, fly fishing, mountain biking, and whitewater rafting.Download CV

 Professional Preparation and Appointments